--no-wait | --wait=none

 --no-shuffle-remotes

-By default, or with --shuffle-remotes
+By default, or with --shuffle-remotes, when there are

 multiple remotes specified in the OVSDB connection string

-specified by --db
+specified by --db or the OVN_NB_DB environment variable, the

 order of the remotes will be shuffled before the client